Researchers have discovered what compels us to give. Yet what they found validates what was revealed thousands of years ago.

 The facts are incontrovertible: giving makes us happier!

-Psychological Science cited a number of studies that show that helping others provides physical benefits such as reducing stress and improving health.
+Psychological Science cited several studies that show how helping others provides physical benefits such as reducing stress and improving health.

 The study concluded: “Giving support may be an important component of interpersonal relationships that has considerable value to health and well-being…If giving, rather than receiving, promotes longevity, then interventions that are currently designed to help people feel supported may need to be redesigned so that the emphasis is on what people do to help others…”

-In a 2004 study titled “Is Volunteering Rewarding in Itself?”, researchers from the University of Zurich found: “Volunteering constitutes one of the most important pro-social activities…helping others is the way to higher individual well-being…We find robust evidence that volunteers are more satisfied with their life than non-volunteers.”
+In another study “Is Volunteering Rewarding in Itself?” researchers from the University of Zurich found: “Volunteering constitutes one of the most important pro-social activities…helping others is the way to higher individual well-being…We find robust evidence that volunteers are more satisfied with their life than non-volunteers.”

 All of this research appears revolutionary.
 But the hard scientific evidence is simply a validation of a principle that was revealed thousands of years ago.